Creating Your First Website

 Build it and they will come….
 Not quite!
 At the end of the day, your website should be a tool that generates leads and helps you with your sales process, but you will still have to work to drive traffic to your site.
 A website can help you look more credible, and it can automate a lot of your business process.
 Being found on Google is critical for a lot of companies, but for a new website, being found online is a process that can take time.

-You’ll also want to keep in mind that some Provinces in Canada now have “Usability” regulations that most businesses must now meet.
+You’ll also want to keep in mind that some Provinces in Canada now have “Usability” AKA accessibility regulations that most businesses must now meet.
 Website Usability refers to how well a website performs for those that do not use a standard browser like Firefox or Chrome – but perhaps browse the website with tools to assist with disabilities such as eyesight impairments.

 Based On An Article By Dominick Blais